pudly/schmopera-hugo/content/articles/talking-with-drag-queens-rose.md

 <figcaption>Photo courtesy of Voss Events.</figcaption>
 </figure>

 I've always thought that the lip sync was a fascinating mode of expression.
-It's weird, because in one sense there's very little that's original about a lip-sync performance: it’s someone else's song and someone else's voice.
+It's weird, because in one sense there's very little that's original about a lip-sync performance: it's someone else's song and someone else's voice.
 But seeing an excellent lip-sync performance is like a lesson in something that any great opera singer is constantly chasing: precision, and subtext for days.

 "Something that is a commonality between singing and lip syncing is \[that\] you must know the music.
 You have to know the music as though it's coming from you," Rosé says.
 With her training as a singer, she goes the extra step of showing the exaggerated physicality of a singer's breath, sound placement, and even their high-note vowel choice.
 "I sort of like, place my tongue down and start raising my soft palate like I'm singing," she laughs.